Countdown numbers game solver

 Install a Linux operating system with gcc.
 Compile from a command line with gcc -O3 -o numbers-tty numbers-tty.c.

 To solve example 1 below run “./numbers-tty 1 5 7 9 10 25 =261” from a command line.
-The problem’s numbers and target may appear in any order with the target identified by a preceding “=”.
+A problem’s numbers and target may appear in any order with the target identified by a preceding “=”.

 Customization

 There are game policy switches in the code for turning on or off validity checks for the numbers list and for setting its acceptable length.
 The range of acceptable target values can be specified.
 The minimum must be 1 or more.
 A maximum of 0 is interpreted as unlimited.
-The maximum difference between result and target that makes a solution interesting can be set.
+The maximum distance between result and target that makes a solution interesting can be set.

 Speed